Oliver-Lorenz-dev/IJMS-PCa-Publication-2021/README.md

 IJMS-PCa-Publication-2021
 ========================================
-This package is built as a part of the CSC8391: Research project for Bioinformatics module
+This repo contains all code used in the "A review of prostate organogenesis and a role for iPSC-derived prostate organoids to study prostate development and disease" publication.

 Transcriptomic analysis of key drivers of prostate cancer using RNA-seq data
 ----------------------
-This repo contains all code used in the IJMS publication

 MSC project supervisors: Dr A. Buskin and Professor R. Heer